 Solar, storage, and energy management markets are developing quickly.
 We believe the electric utility landscape will undergo significant changes in the decade ahead due to rising utility rates, grid instability and power quality issues, environmental concerns, and the continuing performance and cost improvements in renewable energy and energy storage technologies.
 On-site power generation from renewable sources and cleaner-burning natural gas generators are projected to become more prevalent as will the need to monitor, manage, and store this power - potentially developing into a significant market opportunity.
-Additionally, these markets are receiving an increasing level of regulatory and legislative support, most notably from the Inflation Reduction Act that was passed in 2022.
+While the market for residential solar and storage products continues to be soft in 2024, these markets are receiving an increasing level of regulatory and legislative support, most notably from the Inflation Reduction Act that was passed in 2022.
 This legislation includes significant subsidies and investment tax credits for consumers and businesses over the coming decade, as well as production tax credits for businesses that meet certain domestic manufacturing requirements in the production of renewable energy products.
-We believe this legislative support will provide necessary opportunity for long-term, value-creating investments for market participants in this space.
+For example, in July 2024, we received a grant from the U.S. Department of Energy ("DOE") to facilitate the installation of residential solar and battery storage systems for disadvantaged Puerto Rican residents.
+The DOE grant provides for up to \$200 million in funding for the purchase of such systems over the next five years.
+We believe legislative support such as this will provide necessary opportunity for long-term, value-creating investments for market participants in this space.
 We expect to further advance our capabilities in energy technology by increasing our product development, sourcing, distribution, and marketing efforts.
 In addition, we should be able to leverage our significant competencies in the residential standby generator market to build our market position in the emerging residential solar, storage, and energy management markets.